ananya-2810-tech/Ai-ml-project/README.md

 # Ai-ml-project
 # Personal Expense Tracker

+Personal Expense Tracker with Machine Learning

 *Project Overview*
-The Personal Expense Tracker is a command-line-based application developed using PPython.
-The objective of this project is to help users maintain their expense in a well-organised manner.
-Many students and people around the world are spending money regularly, but sometimes they do not remeber the amount spent.
-This application helps users to solve this problem by proviidng a facility to maintain expenses.

-*Features*
-The application contains the following features:
-i) Add a new exppense by providing the name and amount of the expense. ii) View all the expenses that have been added previously. iii) Calculate the total amount spent by the user. iv) Exit the application properly.
+The Personal Expense Tracker with Machine Learning is a Python-based command-line application designed to help users manage and monitor their daily expenses.
+Many students and individuals spend money on various activities such as food, travel, education, and entertainment but often fail to keep track of their spending.
+This project provides a simple and efficient solution for recording expenses and understanding spending patterns.

+*Key Feature*

+A Machine Learning model is integrated into the system to automatically predict the category of an expense based on its name.
+For example, if the user enters “pizza”, the program predicts the category as “Food”.
+This helps users classify their expenses automatically without manually selecting categories.

-*Technologies used*
+*Technologies Used*
-The project has been developed using Python 3.
-This application can be run using the command line surface.

-*Project structure*
-The repository contains the following: expensetracker.py : This contains the python program.
-README.md : This contains the documentation of the project.
+The project is implemented using Python and the Scikit-learn machine learning library.
+The application runs in a command-line interface and demonstrates basic concepts of machine learning such as text classification and prediction.

-*How to run this project*
+*How to Run the Project*

-i) First, install Python 3 on your system. ii) Then download this repository. iii) Open the terminal and navigate to the project directory. iv) Then run the following command: python expensetracker.py
+1. Install the required library: pip install scikit-learn

+2. Run the program:
+   python main.py

 *Conclusion*

-The project is a demonstration of basic programming concepts such as functions, loops, and lists.
-It is a demonstration of how programming can be used to solve a real-life problem such as personal expenses.
+This project demonstrates how machine learning can be used in a simple application to solve real-world problems such as personal financial tracking.